Sabra Maretta Thrall

 Our Library's Benefactress

-What we little we do know is that she was a charitable and community-minded person born in 1830.
+We do know she was a charitable and community-minded person born in 1830.

 Sabra also recognized the value of a public library and acted to ensure Middletown citizens would have a most excellent one of their own.